 Snapshot: Victoria Cruises is the only American-managed cruise line currently sailing China’s Yangtze River, the world’s third largest, and home to the hauntingly beautiful Three Gorges area.
 Victoria was established back in 1993, when traveling in China was a culture shock to many North Americans (and it often still is), offering a familiar setting with western cruise directors and English-speaking onboard river guides and tours guides, and crew to varying degrees.
 All but one of its 7-ship fleet of nearly identical looking riverboats, each with navy blue hulls and bright yellow detailing, carries less than 300 passengers (VICTORIA JENNA, the newest of the 7, carries nearly 400, and the trend is for ships to get larger due to the Three Gorges Damn which has raised water levels and made waterways wider).
 Three of the ships were built between 2004 and 2009, and the other four are from the mid 1990s, but they were all substantially rebuilt in 2011 or 2012 (and renamed in some cases) with a modern blend of European and Asian design.
 They are comfortable, but not super luxurious — “Five Star” to the Chinese market is not “Five Star” to North Americans.
 Each is fully air-conditioned and has Wi-Fi access.
-From time to time, there are Alumni and other special interest groups booked, as well as occasional Chinese conference groups.
+Often there are groups aboard combining a China land itinerary with a short Yangtze river cruise, some with well-known tour companies, Alumni and other special interest groups booked, as well as occasional Chinese conference groups.
+Individual bookings are also welcome from independent travelers.
 Note: Unlike some river vessels in China, Victoria Cruises’ fleet was built to international maritime regulation standards.

 Ship, Year Delivered & Passengers: VICTORIA GRACE (built 1996 & 198 passengers), VICTORIA LIANNA (b.
 1995 & 218 p), VICTORIA SOPHIA (b.
 1994 & 208 p), VICTORIA SELINA (b.
 1994 & 218 p), VICTORIA KATARINA (b.
 2004 & 264 p), VICTORIA ANNA (b.
 2006 & 266 p), VICTORIA JENNA (b.
 2009 & 378 p)